UKHO/docs/quality-assurance/Ways-Of-Working-With-Thirdparties.md

 #### Bespoke solution
 The following should be considered for the delivery
-  1. Documentation of their internal testing prior to FAT test stage
+  1. Documentation in the form of a TSR should be delivered at the outset of the work and agreed with the UKHO test leads to be acheiving our standards as a minimum.
   2. Their FAT tests which need to be agreed with UKHO and a schedule of their execution so that UKHO can arrange if needed to wittness the tests.
   3. Their SAT tests which will include any points which needs UKHO involvement to cover the End-2-End flows through the system.